EddieAbbondanzio/eddieabbondanz.io/content/post/nomansblocks/18-04-20/index.md

 ---
 title: "No Mans Blocks - 4/20/18"
 date: 2018-04-20T23:05:42-04:00
-categories: ["NoMansBlocks"]
 type: post
+series: "Development"
 ---

-Playing Around at the Bit Level
+## Playing Around at the Bit Level
----

 This weeks adventure has been exploring object serialization.
 Initially I was using the serializable attribute to convert my objects into byte arrays but for some objects such as the voxel chunks this is far from ideal.
 Since I don't want to handle serialization with 2 different methods I've decided to bite the bullet and roll my own set up.